reservoirpy/reservoirpy/docs/source/user_guide/node.rst

 .. |winarrow| image:: ../_static/user_guide/node/win_weight.svg

-The Node API features a simple implementation of computational graphs to develop complex reservoir computing architectures, similar to what can be found in other popular deep learning and differenciable calculus libraries.
+The Node API features a simple implementation of computational graphs to develop complex reservoir computing architectures, similar to what can be found in other popular deep learning and differentiable calculus libraries.
 It is however simplified and made the most flexible possible by discarding the useless "fully differentiable operations" functionalities.
 If you wish to use learning rules making use of chain rule and full